CrossyChainsaw/Portfolio/README.md

 **Full-stack**: You design and build a full stack application using commonly accepted front end (JavaScript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

 ## Front-end (ROS)
-The front-ends has been mainly made by Me, Mike, Tim and David.
+The front-ends have been mainly made by Me, Mike, Tim and David.
 We coded it in React-TypeScript.
 Me and David worked on the same repo, Tim had its own and Mike also had its own.
 We had different repositories since we used a microservice structure.

 ## Back-end (ROS)
 The application has multiple backends.
 The backends have been made by Me, Mike, David and Cas.
 The only language we used in our backend is Java.
 Me and David worked on the same backend.
-After a while when me and David got some processes working between the front-end and back-end we decided that I would mainly focus on the front-end and he would focus on the back-end, since it was pretty annoying to both work on both.
-But on the other hand, since we've setup everything together we both exactly knew how each others' application worked.
+After a while when me and David got some processes working between the front-end and back-end, we decided that I would mainly focus on the front-end and he would focus on the back-end, since it was pretty annoying to both work on both.
+But on the other hand, since we've setup everything together we both exactly knew how each other’s application worked.
+This came in pretty handy, since David decided to stop in the middle of the semester.
+Because I knew how the backend worked this didn’t affect our group project.

 ## My Tasks
 I'll slowly take you through everything I was responsible for.

 ### Menu Logic
 Me and David have worked on everything behind the scenes of our menu.
 We came across such a hard problem that I couldn't even describe it to look it up.
 I also couldn't do it in C#.
 I was completely lost, since usually, logic wise, nothing is impossible to me in C#.
 The problem we had was sorting our products into categories.
 So that all deserts get sorted together, all main dishes would get sorted together etcetera.
-In the end of the day Mike or David solved it some how.
+In the end of the day Mike or David solved it somehow.
 Pretty funny, I found the message back where I'm saying "_design is going good but I have no idea how to get them sorted right_".

 ![image](https://user-images.githubusercontent.com/74303221/173420101-f96a85ce-5683-4cd9-a557-19a143107225.png)

 ### Menu Design
-Also did i work on the design in the first sprint.
+As you just saw, I alo worked on the design but only in the first sprint.
 The menu looked a bit prototype-ish, so Mike gave it a big make over.
 Here is the old design I made in sprint 1.

 ![image](https://user-images.githubusercontent.com/74303221/173419259-bc31c838-1cdb-48e7-b750-2cf27c51535b.png)

 ### Inventory
 My latest task was about making the inventory in our menu.
-I made the inventory so that when you click on a product, it check in the database how much there's left for the item.
+I made the inventory so that when you click on a product, it check in the database how much there's left for that item.
 If there's more than 0 left, one gets removed from the database.
 Why do we use a database for this you'd ask?
 Since you can also save everything on the page.
 We used to save in on the page, but the problem then was that it wouldn't share data between different clients.
-If a product is out of stock it gets grayed out like down below.
+If a product is out of stock it gets greyed out like down below.

 ![image](https://user-images.githubusercontent.com/74303221/173433824-06d00ee3-5066-4b5b-b48a-bf28efb75f90.png)